 The Ekka, Brisbane’s Royal Queensland Show, takes place in August.
 Over nine days (which include LGA-specific public holidays), families head to the Brisbane Showgrounds for fairground rides, handicraft displays, agricultural exhibitions, animal encounters, musical performances, and produce sampling – and for the famous showbags, Dagwood Dogs, and Ekka strawberry sundaes.

-In September, the city comes to life with the Brisbane Festival, a month-long cultural extravaganza of indoor and outdoor live performances and artistic installations, culminating in the spectacular Brisbane Riverfire display.
+In September, the city comes to life with the Brisbane Festival, a month-long cultural extravaganza of indoor and outdoor live performances and artistic installations, kicking off with a spectacular Brisbane Riverfire display.

 Brisbane has something to entertain and amaze both young and old!

 While buying a house in Brisbane is relatively affordable in comparison to other major Australian cities, renters have it slightly tougher with the median rent in Brisbane sitting higher than the median rent in Melbourne.
-Renters can expect to pay between $440 and $600 per week for 3-bedroom city living.
+Renters can expect to pay between $530 and $750 per week for 3-bedroom city living an annual increase of 17.8%.
 More affordable Brisbane rental options can be found outside the city in its suburbs.

 The city centre has extensive apartment living, with many new luxury apartment blocks being recently built.
 The older city suburbs are filled with character homes in the ‘Queenslander’ style (elevated on stilts to allow cooling airflow all around, with large verandahs and ornate railings), brick-built art deco homes, and post-war homes.
 Over the years, many larger blocks have been sub-divided to accommodate modern duplex homes and town houses.